anopensourcecoder/custom_screen_resolution/README.rst

 --------

 * Gui and Cli interface.
-* Calculate Width and height base on screen size, dpi and aspect ratio ( via cli and gui )
+* Calculate Width and height base on screen size, dpi and aspect ratio
-* Calculate screen size base on resolution and dpi ( via cli)
+* Calculate screen size base on resolution and dpi
-* Calculate screen size base on screen size and dpi and zoom level ( via cli)
+* Calculate screen size base on screen size and dpi and zoom level

 Credits